MediaComem/comem-masrad-dfa/subjects/angular-auth-starter/README.md

 To keep the connected state, we'll need to store this token in a more persistant manner, in this case the `localStorage`.

-To follow the "*Angular Way*", we will not use the `localStorage` API directly, but rather use a library that provides a dedicated angular service.
+To follow the "_Angular Way_", we will not use the `localStorage` API directly, but rather use a library that provides a dedicated angular service.

 This library is [Angular Storage][ng-store].

 Download the `js` file [here][dl-ng-store], and save it in your `assets/js` directory.

 > Don't forget to:
+>
-> * Include the `js` file in your `index.html` script inclusions
+> - Include the `js` file in your `index.html` script inclusions
-> * Register the `angular-storage` module in your `app` module dependencies
+> - Register the `angular-storage` module in your `app` module dependencies

 ### Update our app